All Episodes

 He got mocked and derided, as did Fox News, for example, saying that they were lying about all of this.

-And and all of that, Nancy Pelosi and Chuck Schumer go on and get airtime after his Oval Office address, which is unheard of in the first place, but they go on television and use the term manufactured crisis three times.
+And in all of that, Nancy Pelosi and Chuck Schumer go on and get airtime after his Oval Office address, which is unheard of in the first place.

 But was it manufactured when Obama called it that?

-Was it manufactured when they voted for walls and they voted uh to close loopholes in years past?
+Was it manufactured when they voted for walls and they voted to close loopholes in years past?

 Absolutely not.

-This has gotten way out of control, and Democrats are the party of open borders.
+And Democrats are the party of open borders.

-That's their only solution to this, because they choose to stand with hundreds of thousands of people who come here illegally and unlawfully every month, as opposed to the hundreds of millions of American citizens, and it's time they answer for it.
+That's their only solution to this because they choose to stand with hundreds of thousands of people who come here illegally and unlawfully every month as opposed to the hundreds of millions of American citizens.

 Well, I agree.

-So as we move forward with the President's agenda, you've got record breaking success.
+So as we move forward with the president's agenda, you've got record-breaking success.

-You got Democrats that are trying to out green deal the each other, and somehow there has emerged a consensus among the Democratic Party in the Democratic Party that, well, we need to get rid of oil and gas for the first time in seventy-five years, Hogan, we are energy independent and a net exporter of energy.
+And somehow there has emerged a consensus among the Democratic Party and the Democratic Party that, well, we need to get rid of oil and gas.

-All the talk about Russia, we can bring Russia to its knees if we outproduce them with energy and get it to our allies and get it to Asia and get it to Australia.
+All the talk about Russia, we can bring Russia to its knees if we out-produce them with energy and get it to our allies and get it to Asia and get it to Australia.

-Um secondly, record low unemployment for African Americans, Hispanic Americans, Asian Americans, women in the workplace.
+Secondly, record low unemployment for African Americans, Hispanic Americans, Asian Americans, women in the workplace.

 This has not happened.